The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Introduction

 \section{Introduction}

+In 1997, Santiago Levy, Mexico's deputy finance minister, sought to overhaul the government's anti-poverty approach.
+Existing programmes provided assistance to the poor mainly in the form of food subsidies.
+Levy argued that these programmes were ineffective and inefficient.
+Levy based his reasoning on a central tenet of Economics that states that direct cash transfers are more effective at improving the welfare of the poor than subsidies for specific consumer goods.
+On this basis, Levy proposed the first conditional cash transfer (CCT) programme, \textit{Progresa}, later renamed \textit{Oportunidades}.
+The most salient feature of CCTs is that, to be eligible for direct cash payments, recipients must meet requirements related to children's school attendance, medical check-ups or similar obligations.

-Since Mexico launched \textit{Progresa} in 1997, nearly two hundred countries of different levels of development across the five continents have introduced conditional cash transfers (CCTs).
-The most salient feature of these programmes is that, to be eligible for the welfare payments, recipients must meet requirements related to child school attendance, medical check-ups or the like.
-Therefore, the most distinctive feature of CCTs is their objective of improving the economic outcomes of the next generation, thereby preventing the transmission of poverty to the next cohort.
-Paradoxically, whereas the stream of studies evaluating the short-term effects of CCTs is large and reaches rather optimistic conclusions, particularly on educational enrolment, evidence on CCTs' long-run impact remains scarce.
-Furthermore, some voices have warned against the common practice---and the potential bias associated with it---of rarely conducting long-term follow-ups on social interventions when their short-run effects are small \parencite{leight2022}, as has sometimes been the case with CCT programmes.
+Since Mexico launched \textit{Progresa}, many countries at different levels of development across all five continents have introduced such programmes.
+CCTs have three objectives.
+In the short term, they seek to alleviate the financial constraints of the poor.
+In the medium term, their main objective is to improve human capital---health and education---among the poor.
+Finally, they aim to reduce poverty in the long run by improving labour market participation and earnings.
+Therefore, the most distinctive long-term feature of CCTs is their objective of improving the economic outcomes of the next generation, thereby helping to prevent the transmission of poverty to the next cohort.

+Paradoxically, while numerous studies highlight the short-term benefits of CCTs, particularly for school enrolment, evidence on their long-term impacts remains limited and inconclusive.
+Furthermore, some voices have warned against the common practice---and the potential bias associated with it---of rarely conducting long-term follow-ups on social interventions when short-run effects are small \parencite{leight2022}, as has sometimes been the case with CCT programmes.